This post may contain affiliate links. Please read myย privacy policy.

 This lemon butter swai fish recipe gives you the most tender swai fillets drizzled with a luscious lemon butter sauce!
 Ready in 20 minutes with just five ingredients, it surprisingly tastes like something out of a fancy restaurant.

-Swai is one of the most versatile fish ever along with other mild and flaky white fish like tilapia and cod.
-They all have a similar texture and flavor profile, but swai is often cheaper and more readily available.
+Swai is one of the most versatile fish I’ve cooked with, right up there with other mild, flaky white fish like tilapia and cod.
+They all have a similar texture and flavor, but swai is often more affordable and easier to find.

-Now, let’s talk about the sauce.
-It’s rich, silky, and buttery with a bright lemon kick and a touch of white wine that gives it some sophistication and complexity.
-It’s the kind of sauce you’ll want to put on everything or even mop up with some homemade garlic bread!
+Now, let’s talk about the sauce—it’s rich, silky, and buttery, with a bright lemon kick and a touch of white wine that adds just the right amount of sophistication and depth.
+Honestly, it’s the kind of sauce I want to drizzle over everything or mop up with some homemade garlic bread!

 If you’re craving more lemon butter goodness, try my Lemon Butter Sauteed Scallops and Lemon Butter Chicken recipes next!